CanobbioE/diet/README.md

 # DIET
-D.I.E.T (Do I Eat That?)
+D.I.E.T (Did I Eat That?)
 Is a Go app that helps you keeping an eye on your eating habits.
 To achive that it shows the percentage of a certain type of food you've eaten.

 ## DISCLAIMER